Tutorial: Running a Baseline Analysis

 By default, areas that are approaching a minimum safety factor of 1.0 are shown in red to indicate where the part is most likely to fail.
 The areas shown in pink indicate where the model is under stress.

-4. In the Analysis Explorer under Factor of Safety, click and drag the slider on the legend until the model just disappears.
+4. In the Analysis Explorer under Factor of Safety, click and drag the slider on the legend until just before the contours disappear.

 This masks all areas on the model with a factor of safety higher than the selected value on the slider.